Process of Clay Tempering a Tanto Blade

 Preparing the Clay Mixture

 The clay mixture does not need to have secret or exotic ingredients, but there are a few properties that are desirable in the final blend.
-The basic recipe is approximately a 1:1:1 ratio of regular clay, ground stone/sand, and charcoal powder.
-The clay provides the stickiness to keep it together and on the blade, the stone/sand prevents shrinking while drying, and the charcoal helps prevent flaking off in the fire due to heat expansion.
+The basic recipe is approximately a 1:1:1 ratio of regular clay, stone powder (saved from the polishing process), and charcoal powder.
+The clay provides the stickiness to keep it together and on the blade, the stone prevents shrinking while drying, and the charcoal helps prevent flaking off in the fire due to heat expansion.

 The soft water source is snow or rainwater.
 Each ingredient is ground in small batches between stone and steel or two stones.
 Grinding and screening the ingredients as finely as possible is important, especially for the slip layer, as the layer can only be as thin as the largest sized particle.